-- Energy Source: Any source of electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other energy, including ionizing and non-ionizing radiation. - Equipment Specific LTV Procedure: A written document that contains equipment-specific information and procedural steps that a Primary Authorized Employee must follow in order to safely control hazardous energy while performing work on or around the equipment, for instance for service, maintenance or setup of equipment/apparatus. - Group Lock Box: A box used to contain the lock key(s) of the Energy Control Points applied by the Primary Authorized Employee.
+Energy Source: Any source of electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other energy, including ionizing and non-ionizing radiation.

+- Equipment Specific LTV Procedure: A written/electronic document that contains equipment- specific information and procedural steps that a Primary Authorized Employee must follow to safely control hazardous energy via an LTV, prior to performing work on or around the equipment, for instance for service, maintenance, or setup of equipment/apparatus. - Group Lock Box: A box used to contain the lock key(s) of the locks attached to Energy Isolation Points applied by the Primary Authorized Employee.
 The group lock box shall be constructed in such a way as to permit multiple individual locks/tags to be attached to the outside of the enclosure, preventing it from being opened except by removal of every individual lock/tag. - Group Lockout: A method to coordinate the servicing or maintenance work assignment of several employees/groups performing LTV on a single piece of equipment. - Hazardous Energy: Energy, that if not controlled is of such a magnitude that it is capable of causing harm to an employee or loss of resources. - Hazard Zone: The area which could be affected by the energy source isolated by the LTV.
 For electrical work, the minimum Hazard Zone is the limited approach boundary.
 The Hazard Zone must always encompass the entirety of the expected scope of work.
-If the scope of work is expected to shift outside of the Hazard Zone, then the work must be stopped and a new LTV must be created in order to accommodate the new scope of work. - Isolated: A condition where all sources of hazardous energy have been controlled by physically isolating the energy path so that the energy cannot flow to workers. - Issuing Authority (IA): An employee designated to approve LTV requests.
-IA's must be trained, qualified, and authorized as an IA and have technical competence and familiarity with the equipment, areas, or systems that the LTV covers.
-An IA may not serve as PAE and IA for the same LTV. - Individually Controlled LTV: An LTV wherein individual Authorized/Qualified Employees are responsible for establishing an LTV for an approved single point isolation.
-This does not require a procedure or an entry into the SCUD. - LTV: Lock, tag and verification. - LTV Lock: A lock issued to an Authorized Employee for which no other employee has the key or means of opening without using destructive force.
-LTV Locks are used for control of hazardous energies.
-These locks shall be of a distinctive style and shall not be used for any other purpose.
-There are two types of LTV Locks: Energy Control Locks and Personal Locks.
+If the scope of work is expected to shift outside of the Hazard Zone, then the work must be stopped, and a new LTV must be created to accommodate the new scope of work.